stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 {% enddocs %}

 As a result, you could create a Directory in Stormpath for each of your tenants, and your user Account identities will be 100% separate.
-With this Directory-per-Tenant approach, your application's user Accounts are only guaranteed to be unique within a tenant (Directory).
+With this Directory-per-Tenant approach, your application's user Accounts are guaranteed to be unique within a tenant (Directory) - but can exist independently in multiple directories.

 Directory-per-Tenant is an advanced data model that offers more flexibility, but at the expense of complexity.
 It is the model that Stormpath itself uses and it is only recommended for more advanced applications or those with special requirements.
 As a result, we don't cover the approach in further detail here.
 If you feel the Directory-per-Tenant approach might be appropriate for your project, and you'd like some advice, please contact [support@stormpath.com](mailto:support@stormpath.com).
 We are happy to help you model out your user data, whether or not Stormpath is the right option for your application.

 ## We're Always Here to Help
-Whether you're trying to figure out multi-tenant approaches for your application or have questions about a specific Stormpath API, we're always here to help.
+Whether you're trying to figure out multi-tenant approaches for your SaaS application or have questions about how to use     Stormpath, we're always here to help.
 Please feel free to contact us at [support@stormpath.com](mailto:support@stormpath.com).